College Success Program Classes

-- Study power: Concentration, memorization and test preparation
+- Study power: Concentration, memorization, and test preparation

-- Mastering tests: Test taking techniques, study sessions and group support
+- Mastering tests: Test-taking techniques, study sessions, and group support

 Now that you have been accepted into College, you have to figure out how to pay for it and all your other expenses while you are in school.
 This class helps you understand your financial aid, including grants and loans.
-Scholarship and Grant opportunities that you may not be aware that could reduce your financial burden are also explored.
-Looking ahead to when you graduate, this class will help you understand the impacts Student Loan repayment and your credit score.
+Scholarship and Grant opportunities that you may not be aware of that could reduce your financial burden are also explored.
+Looking ahead to when you graduate, this class will help you understand the impacts of Student Loan repayment and your credit score.